 About Visa Sponsorship at Harvard

-The HIO advising staff has the authority and responsibility to submit all employment-based immigration petitions (e.g., H-1B, O-1, green card) sponsored by Harvard University and is the only entity authorized to sign immigration petitions and applications on behalf of the University.
+The HIO advising staff have the authority and responsibility to submit all employment-based immigration petitions (e.g., H-1B, O-1, green card) sponsored by Harvard University and is the only entity authorized to sign immigration petitions and applications on behalf of the University.
 Individuals cannot engage outside counsel (immigration attorneys) to file University petitions on their behalf.
-For further information on this policy, please contact your HIO assigned advisor.
+For further information on this policy, please contact your assigned HIO advisor.